Red Meat Allergies Caused By Tick Bites Are On The Rise

 "It was the middle of the night.
 I woke up covered in hives," Stirling recalls.
 She woke her husband with all her itching and scratching.
 She felt lightheaded, and she experienced stomachaches and other gastrointestinal troubles.

 An allergist gave her a blood test to check for an alpha-gal meat allergy.
 When the test came back positive, she was told to avoid all red meat, including beef, pork and lamb.
+(Despite a long-running campaign marketing it as "The Other White Meat," pork is classified as a red meat.)
 Some people who develop the allergy can no longer tolerate dairy products.

 Stirling was surprised when she first got the news.
 "I thought it was completely crazy, because I've eaten dairy and red meat all my life," she says.
 But she quickly realized the diagnosis was spot on.
 Meat and dairy did trigger her symptoms.